Asia relieved at latest trade truce, China data disappoints

 The two sides will hold more talks on Monday ahead of a summit of EU leaders in Brussels on Thursday and Friday.

-The general improvement in risk sentiment saw spot gold ease another 0.2% to $1,486.85 per ounce XAU=.
+The general improvement in risk sentiment saw spot gold ease another 0.2% to $1,486.85 per ounce.

 Oil prices pared gains made on Friday when reports surfaced that an Iranian state-owned oil tanker had been attacked in the Red Sea.
-[O/R]

 Investors were also anxiously watching Turkey’s incursion into Syria as the White House threatened to impose heavy sanctions on Ankara.